-The Mitsubishi Electric Group positioned sustainability initiatives as the cornerstone of its corporate management in fiscal 2023.
+The Mitsubishi Electric Group positioned the realization of sustainability as the cornerstone of our corporate management in fiscal 2023.
 We have clarified five social challenge areas for us to focus on, and we are engaging in efforts to solve these social challenges through our businesses.

 Toward preventing the recurrence of improper quality control